magidoc-org/magidoc/README.md

 ---

 Magidoc is a JavaScript library that auto-generates static documentation websites from any GraphQL schema.
-By default, Magidoc automatically generates documentation for each Query, Mutation, Subscription and Type of your API.
-It also auto-generate queries, variables and responses to help your users understand how your API works.
+By default, Magidoc automatically generates documentation for each query, mutation, subscription and type of your API.

 ## Features

 - 🏁 **Simple**: Build your first website in a few minutes.